 Alternatively, you can also try an automated approach to fix OST file issues.
 For that, you have to look for third-party software in order to repair your damaged or corrupt OST files.
 In this context, we have also highlighted one such third-party tool to get your OST issues fixed.

-Kernel for OST Recovery is designed to provide you a one-spot solution for all your data recovery needs.
+OST Recovery is designed to provide you a one-spot solution for all your data recovery needs.
 You can easily convert a corrupt OST file into a healthy PST file with just a few clicks.
 The tool supports OST mailboxes of Office 365 and web mails.
 Moreover, you can convert an OST in different formats like OST to MBOX, PST, DBX, MSG, HTML, etc.

 By purchasing this reliable software product you will get lifetime license validity without any renewal charges.
 When you first launch the application, the home page layout will appear something like this on your screen.

 An Offline Outlook Data File (OST) is prone to damages and corruption.
 Whether you are using the latest version of Windows OS or an out-dated one, OST files can get corrupt.
 You can always delete an inaccessible OST via manual approach but you might lose some important data if you delete your existing OST file.
-The best way to deal with this kind of scenario is to take help from a reliable software product like Kernel for OST Recovery.
+The best way to deal with this kind of scenario is to take help from a reliable software product like OST Recovery.